khansen4/liberty-spark-summit-pipelines-workshop/README.md

 ## Workshop Walkthrough

-### 0 · Setup local test environment
+### 0 · Initial Setup

+Create a new repo and import the setup repo: https://github.com/khansen4/liberty-spark-summit-pipelines-workshop

-Run script in order to be able to run the test files locally.
+Once copied, run script in terminal to be able to run the test files locally.

 ```bash
 pip install -e ".[dev]"
 pytest
 ```

-### 2 · Explore the test suite
+### 1 · Explore the test suite

 Open `tests/test_claims_processor.py` and `tests/test_policy_lookup.py`: